-- Press MENU/EXIT and then press ◀/▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Audio Settings and press Mode/enter on the projector or ENTER on the remote control.
-The Audio Settings page displays. - Highlight Mute and press ◀/▶ to select On.
+- 1. Press Menu/Exit and then press ◄/► until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
+Press ▼ to highlight Audio Settings and press Mode/Enter on the projector or remote control.
+The Audio Settings page displays. - 3.
+Highlight Mute and press ◄/▶ to select On.